Who is talking about healing C-sections?

 During a C-section, your lower abdomen is cut, your baby or babies are retrieved.
 The uterus is then put back in place and you are sewn up.
 During the healing process, your body create scar tissue.

 There are 2 issues here to address.
 The first is the effect scar tissue has on your blood and lymph flow, as well as your surrounding organs.
 The second is how your ligaments, which hold your organs in place, are faring after pregnancy and surgery.

 Unfortunately scar tissue formed after a C-section can attach your uterus to the bladder and other structures in your pelvic region.
 This causes reduced blood flow to the area, lymphatic congestion and the inability of organs to function properly.
 Some symptoms that may be experienced include:

 - Pain in the lower back or pelvic region

 - Reduced sensation below scar

 - Sexual dissatisfaction

 - Difficulty conceiving

 If blood flow is not optimal, it stagnates.
-The tissues in the area are not supplied with fresh blood, instead old blood congeals.
-If the lymphatic flow is restricted, tissue waste product is not transported away.
+The tissues in the area are not supplied with fresh blood, and instead old blood congeals.
+If lymphatic flow is restricted, tissue waste product is not transported away.
 Nerve endings, if constricted, can cause pain.